-Assigned - Includes amounts that are constrained by the school district's intent to be used for specific purposes, but are neither restricted nor committed.
+Assigned - Includes amounts that are constrained by the District's intent to be used for specific purposes, but are neither restricted nor committed.
 The purpose of the constraint must be narrower than the purpose of the General Fund, and in funds other than the General Fund.
 Assigned fund balance represents the residual amount of fund balance.
+Assigned fund balance also includes an amount appropriated to partially fund the subsequent year's budget, as well as encumbrances not classified as restricted at the end of the fiscal year.
 All encumbrances of the General Fund are classified as Assigned Fund Balance in the General Fund.
 The School Food Service Fund also reports assigned fund balance.
 See Fund Balance breakdown above for details.
-The General Fund encumbrances \$268,095 were classified as General Support \$19,303, Instruction \$245,908 and Pupil Transportation \$2,884.
+The General Fund encumbrances \$256,242 were classified as General Support \$86,408, Instruction \$160,079, Pupil Transportation \$9,748 and Employee Benefits \$7.

-Unassigned - Includes all other General Fund amounts that do not meet definition of the above four classifications and are deemed to be available for general use by the School District and could report a surplus or deficit.
+Unassigned - Includes all other General Fund amounts that do not meet definition of the above four classifications and are deemed to be available for general use by the School District.
 In funds other than the general fund, the unassigned classification is used to report a deficit fund balance resulting from overspending for specific purposes for which amounts had been restricted or assigned.
 In accordance with state guidelines, unassigned fund balance in the general fund includes the following reserve: